 The Mind behind Sprouted Minds

 How does one person conger up a brand in their mind?
 What drives a person to put everything on the line?
-Starting from the bottom with no money, no resources or contacts and no understanding of the food industry -- it certainly hasn't been easy.
+Starting from the bottom with no money, no resources or contacts and absolutely no understanding of the food industry -- it certainly hasn't been easy.
 I've always believed in being the hardest worker in the room.
-But I've also always believed in surrounding myself with individuals who are more intelligent and successful than I am.
+But I've also believe in surrounding myself with individuals who are more intelligent and successful than I am.
 Sprouted Minds has never been a vessel to a road of riches.
 My brand is my life struggle wrapped up in a beautiful presentation of health, prosperity and the strong desire to help others grow to their potential.
-I've always been very passionate about showing others the healthier way in living their life.
+I've always beenpassionate about showing others the healthier way in living their life.
 At the same time I fully endorse the idea in only listening to those who have walked the walk.
-From being an obese child most of my childhood until the end of high school I learned at a young age what it takes to lose over 70 pounds and getting on the right track to health.
+From being an obese child up until my late adolescence I learned at a young age the power of will and what it takes to lose over 100 pounds and getting on the right track to health.
 I created Sprouted Minds for those like minded individuals who desire the highest quality products on the market.
 People are tired of brands being disingenuous hiding behind a veil of secrecy.
 For me, when I consume a food product from a brand I adore I want to know the person behind it.
 I want to understand their state of mind.
 A brand should start with an individual.
-This is why I'm starting this blog.
+I wrote this for that exact reason.
 To give you a better understanding of me and my state of mind.
-We'll start this path on where the spark of Sprouted Minds entered my mind...
+We'll start this path on where the spark of Sprouted Minds entered my mind.

 If you found this story inspiring I hope it incites you to not accept defeat but to run towards it with conviction.
 I've never accepted "no" as an acceptable answer.
 I view disadvantages as a chance to challenge myself.
 You really can overcome any obstacle that life places in your path if you choose to do so.
 Stay positive because that's all we have control over in this world.